JoyHak/QuickSwitch/README.md

 ## Appearance
 ### Short path
-If you've turned off `Menu > Paths numbers with shortcuts` option, turn on `ShortPath > Show short path...` to underline the first letters of the directory, i.e., assign keys to menu items.

-When you turn on `ShortPath > Show short path...` the path is shortened to a specified number of directories.
+Any path can shortened to a specified number of directories with limited name length.
 For example, enter number `2` in the `Number of dirs` field on the `ShortPath` tab.
 If the path to the menu will contain more than 2 directories (`C:\Windows\System32\Resources`), it will be shortened to 2 directories: `System32\Resources`

 > [!NOTE]
 > By default `ShortPath` cuts the beginning of the path.
 Option `Shorten the end` cuts the end of the path.

+Enter number `3` in the `Length of dir names` field on the same tab to limit the length of each directory in the path to 3 symbols: `Sys..\Res..`.
+Increase this number to see their full names.

-You can include the disk letter at the beginning or change the separator of the directories to anything, e.g. tilda `~`: `W:~Windows~System32`
+Also you can include the disk letter at the beginning or change the separator between directories to anything, e.g. tilda `~`: `W:~Windows~System32`

 The first letter of the path (or selected tilda `~`) will be <ins>underlined</ins> in the menu if `Menu > Paths numbers with shortcuts` option is turned off _or_ the number of paths in the Menu is greater than 9.
 Press the <ins>underlined</ins> letter or symbol on your keyboard to activate this path in the menu and change file dialog path (see more about keys [here](https://github.com/JoyHak/QuickSwitch/edit/main/README.md#keyboard)).